 10. Advertise at schools and universities

-Have you got something newsworthy going on in your organization?
+Do you have something newsworthy going on in your organization?
 Perhaps you’re celebrating your 10th birthday, launching a new service, or opening in a new location - these are all newsworthy angles that local newspapers would be interested in hearing about.
-During the interview, you can mention that you’re always welcoming new volunteers, and tap into one of the most creative ways to recruit volunteers!
+During the news interview, you can mention that you’re always welcoming new volunteers, and tap into one of the most creative ways to recruit volunteers.

 Even if you don’t have anything particularly newsworthy, you can still reach readers or listeners through advertising in the local paper or radio station.
 Many offer discounted rates for non-profits and charities, so it won’t break the bank and you will be able to reach a new audience.